Sary332/My_Portfolio/Product_Review_Analysis/README.md

 ## Analysis Tasks:

-**a)** Customer Review Sentiment: Analyze the distribution of review scores to understand the overall customer satisfaction level.
-Calculate the average review score to get
+**a) Customer Review Sentiment:**
-        an overall sentiment rating.
+Analyze the distribution of review scores to understand the overall customer satisfaction level.
+Calculate the average review score to get an overall sentiment rating.

-Product Category Sentiment: Determine which product categories receive the highest and lowest average review
+**b) Product Category Sentiment:**
-							scores.
+Determine which product categories receive the highest and lowest average review scores.
 Identify the best and worst-performing product categories in terms of customer satisfaction.

-Top Positive and Negative Reviews: Identify the top positive and negative reviews based on review scores and
+**c) Top Positive and Negative Reviews:**
-								   comments.
+Identify the top positive and negative reviews based on review scores and comments.
 Analyze common themes or issues mentioned in negative reviews.

-Geographical Analysis: Analyze customer satisfaction levels based on their location (e.g., city, state)
+**d) Geographical Analysis:**
-					   to identify regional variations in sentiment.
+Analyze customer satisfaction levels based on their location (e.g., city, state) to identify regional variations in sentiment.

-Product Attributes and Reviews: Analyze the relationship between product attributes and review scores.
+**e) Product Attributes and Reviews:**
+Analyze the relationship between product attributes and review scores.
 Determine if specific product attributes correlate with higher customer satisfaction.

-Time-based Analysis: Examine customer satisfaction trends over time to identify any significant changes
+**f) Time-based Analysis:**
-					 in sentiment.
+Examine customer satisfaction trends over time to identify any significant changes in sentiment.

-Recommendations for Improvement: Based on the analysis, provide recommendations to improve customer satisfaction
+### Recommendations for Improvement:
-								 and address any common issues mentioned in negative reviews..
+Based on the analysis, provide recommendations to improve customer satisfaction and address any common issues mentioned in negative reviews.